 Top education destination

 Germany is one of the top education destinations in the world for international students.
-The number of international students in Germany is steadily increasing each year.
+The portion of international students in Germany is frequently expanding each year.
 In the year 2018, 375,000 international students enrolled in German universities.
 This number is higher as compared to 2017 which was 359,000.

 Low or no tuition fees

 One of the biggest reasons that makes Germany a top education destination is the tuition-free education system.
 Almost all public universities of 15 German states are offering low cost or tuition-free education.
 Low-cost means that these universities don’t charge tuition fees but charge 200 to 500 euros as administrative charges for each semester.
 Universities of only one German state charge full tuition fees.
 This state is Baden-Württemberg and public universities of this state are charging 1500-1700 euros per semester.

 World-class education system

 German universities are providing top-quality education, and their degrees have high fame across the globe.
 Both types of German universities (public and private) are offering approximately 19,000 courses and degrees.
 These 19,000 includes 8,896 bachelor degrees and 9,330 master degrees.
 There are hundreds of bachelor’s and master’s degree programs offered now in the English language.
 That is also a big attraction for international students.

 Germany is a very diverse European country and its universities also have a very diverse culture.
 In German universities, you can find students belonging to different countries and regions.
 Most of the international students come in Germany from China, India, Austria, Russia, Italy, Syria, Turkey, Iran, Cameroon, France, Ukraine, Bulgaria, Spain, America, South Korea, Tunisia, Morocco, Poland, Indonesia, and Pakistan.